MSU Billings Catalog

 McMullen First Floor, (406) 657-2240

-New Student Services and Admissions coordinates the MSUB Orientation Program.
+Admissions, New Student Services, and the Center for Engagement coordinates the MSUB Orientation Program.
 This program is designed to provide new students a smooth transition to MSUB.
 Adult Learners and Transfer students are highly encouraged to attend Adult Learner or Transfer Learner Orientation prior to the fall semester.
-Students starting at MSUB in a spring or summer term should contact the New Student Services at 406-657-2888 or Jacket Student Central (406) 247-3019 to visit about orientation and registration options.
+Students starting at MSUB in a spring or summer term will be contacted by New Student Services at 406-657-2888 or Jacket Student Central (406) 247-3019 outlining orientation and registration options.

 Student Health Services